Sam Phillips (record producer): The Memphis Recording Service and Sun Records

-On January 3, 1950, Phillips opened the Memphis Recording Service, at 706 Union Avenue in Memphis.
+On January 3, 1950, Phillips opened the Memphis Recording Service at 706 Union Avenue in Memphis.
 He let amateurs record, which drew performers such as B. B. King, Junior Parker, and Howlin' Wolf, who made their first recordings there.
 Phillips then sold the recordings to larger labels to distribute them.

-Phillips recorded what the music historian Peter Guralnick considered the first rock and roll record: "Rocket 88", by Jackie Brenston and His Delta Cats, a band led by the 19-year-old Ike Turner, who also wrote the song.
+Phillips recorded what the music historian Peter Guralnick considered the first rock-and-roll record: "Rocket 88", by Jackie Brenston and his Delta Cats, a band led by then-19-year-old Ike Turner, who also wrote the song.
 The recording was released in 1951 by Chess Records in Chicago.
-From 1950 to 1954 Phillips recorded music by James Cotton, Rufus Thomas, Rosco Gordon, Little Milton, Bobby Blue Bland, the Prisonaires and others.
+From 1950 to 1954, Phillips recorded music by James Cotton, Rufus Thomas, Rosco Gordon, Little Milton, Bobby Blue Bland, the Prisonaires, and others.

 The Memphis Recording Service also served as the studio for Phillips's own label, Sun Record Company, which he launched in 1952.
 Sun Records produced more rock-and-roll records than any other record label of its time during its 16-year run, producing 226 singles.
 Phillips recorded different styles of music, but he was interested in the blues: "The blues, it got people—black and white—to think about life, how difficult, yet also how good it can be.
 They would sing about it; they would pray about it; they would preach about it.
 This is how they relieved the burden of what existed day in and day out."

 In addition to musical performances, in his early career Phillips recorded events such as weddings and funerals, selling the recordings.

 Elvis Presley, Johnny Cash, Jerry Lee Lewis, Carl Perkins, Roy Orbison

 Phillips and Elvis Presley opened a new form of music.
 Phillips said of Presley: "Elvis cut a ballad, which was just excellent.
 I could tell you, both Elvis and Roy Orbison could tear a ballad to pieces.
 But I said to myself, 'You can't do that, Sam.'
-If I had released a ballad I don't think you would have heard of Elvis Presley."
+If I had released a ballad, I don't think you would have heard of Elvis Presley."

 Phillips stated of his goals, "everyone knew that I was just a struggling cat down here trying to develop new and different artists, and get some freedom in music, and tap some resources and people that weren't being tapped."
 He didn't care about mistakes; he cared about the feel.

 Phillips met Presley through the mediation of his longtime collaborator at the Memphis Recording Service, Marion Keisker, who was already a well-known Memphis radio personality.
-On July 18, 1953, the eighteen-year-old Presley dropped into the studio to record an acetate; Keisker thought she heard some talent in the young truck driver's voice, and so she turned on the tape recorder.
-Later, she played it for Phillips, who gradually, with Keisker's encouragement, warmed to the idea of recording Elvis.
+On July 18, 1953, 18-year-old Presley dropped into the studio to record an acetate; Keisker thought she heard some talent in the young truckdriver's voice, so she turned on the tape recorder.
+Later, she played it for Phillips, who with Keisker's encouragement, gradually warmed to the idea of recording Elvis.